December-ways 1864 | Dawn to Noon | Cupola

 :10

-First, the “freeing of the waters” brings a wave of sea-birds cleaving northward: Overhead is the sound of Canada Geese, Mallards, Black Ducks, Mergansers, Black-crowned Night Herons…
+First the “freeing of the waters” brings a wave of sea-birds.
+Canada Geese, Mallards, Black Ducks, Mergansers, Black-crowned Night Herons all cleaving northward…

 :15

-Next, songbirds pierce the veil of spring: the first Bluebird is noted in the Snell’s 1864 weather record on March 6; the first Robin of the year on March 13.
+Next songbirds pierce the veil of spring: the first Bluebird is noted in the Snell’s 1864 weather record on March 7; the first Robin of the year on March 13.

 :37